simoore/various-concepts/modern-cpp-tdd-textbook/a-first-example/README.md

 make
 ```

-After the first run, you can rebuild the make file without the `-G` option.
+After the first run, you can rebuild the makefile without the `-G` option.